Generate an access token for Analytics requests

 List sessions

 To make a request, you'll need to know your project id, which you can see in the URL for your project dashboard.
-It's the part after /projects/
+It's the part after /projects/ that starts with p_.

-curl -H "Authorization: Bearer $TOKEN" https://cloud-api.livekit.io/api/project/$PROJECT_ID/sessions
+curl -H "Authorization: Bearer $TOKEN" \"https://cloud-api.livekit.io/api/project/$PROJECT_ID/sessions"

-async function listLiveKitSessions() {const endpoint = `https://cloud-api.livekit.io/api/project/${PROJECT_ID}/sessions/`try {const response = await fetch(endpoint, {method: 'GET',headers: {'Authorization': `Bearer ${token}`,'Content-Type': 'application/json'}});if (!response.ok) throw new Error('Network response was not ok');const data = await response.json();console.log(data); // or do whatever you like here} catch (error) {console.log('There was a problem:', error.message);}}listLiveKitSessions();
+async function listLiveKitSessions() {const endpoint = `https://cloud-api.livekit.io/api/project/${PROJECT_ID}/sessions/`;try {const response = await fetch(endpoint, {method: 'GET',headers: {Authorization: `Bearer ${token}`,'Content-Type': 'application/json',},});if (!response.ok) throw new Error('Network response was not ok');const data = await response.json();console.log(data); // or do whatever you like here} catch (error) {console.log('There was a problem:', error.message);}}listLiveKitSessions();

 This will return a JSON object like this:

-{sessions: [{session_id, // stringroom_name, // stringcreated_at, // Timestamplast_active, // Timestampbandwidth_in, // bytes of bandwidth uploadedbandwidth_out, // bytes of bandwidth downloadedegress, // 0 = never started, 1 = active, 2 = endedconnection_counts: {attempts, // intsuccess, // int},num_participants, // intnum_active_participants, // int},// ...]}
+{sessions: [{sessionId, // stringroomName, // stringcreatedAt, // TimestampendedAt, // TimestamplastActive, // TimestampbandwidthIn, // bytes of bandwidth uploadedbandwidthOut, // bytes of bandwidth downloadedegress, // 0 = never started, 1 = active, 2 = endednumParticipants, // intnumActiveParticipants, // intconnectionCounts: {attempts, // intsuccess // int},},// ...]}

 List session details